cowbell/cordova-plugin-geofence/README.md

     radius:         Number, //Radius of geofence in meters
     transitionType: Number, //Type of transition 1 - Enter, 0 - Exit
     notification: {         //Notification object
+        id:             Number, //optional should be integer, id of notidication
         title:          String, //Title of notification
         text:           String, //Text of notification
         openAppOnClick: Boolean,//is main app activity should be opened after clicking on notification